-How to use the command 'drupal' (with examples)
+How to Use the Command 'drupal' (with examples)

-Use case 1: Install a module
+Use Case 1: Installing a Module

 Code: